PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

  **Release Notes (3.0.0)**

  * Currently OsdGetTessParameterization doesn't support fraction spacing.
-   It will be fixed in the future release.
+   It will be fixed in a future release.